Jasjes1/alx-system_engineering-devops/0x00-shell_basics/README.md

-There is no place like home - writes a script that changes the working directory to the user’s home directory The long format - writes a script that displays current directory contents in a long format Hidden files - writes a script that displays current directory contents, including hidden files, using long format
+There is no place like home - writes a script that changes the working directory to the user’s home directory The long format - writes a script that displays current directory contents in a long format Hidden files - writes a script that displays current directory contents, including hidden files, using long format I love numbers - writes a script that displays current directory contents that only digits